 Personal Residence and other Real Estate Deductions:

-- Under the new tax law, bunching itemized deductions doesn’t have the impact as it once did; however, it’s still a great strategy.
+- Under current tax law, bunching itemized deductions does not have the impact as it once did; however, it is still a great strategy.
 If you bunch deductions together every other year, the better your overall tax bill we are over the same two-year period.

 - Make your early January mortgage payment (i.e., payment due no later than January 15 of next year) in December so that you can deduct the accrued interest for the current year that is paid in the current year.